Dodgson's method

 Dodgson's method is an electoral system based on a proposal by mathematician Charles Dodgson, better known as Lewis Carroll.
 The method searches for a majority-preferred winner; if no such winner is found, the method proceeds by finding the candidate who could be transformed into a Condorcet winner with the smallest number of ballot edits possible, where a ballot edit switches two neighboring candidates on a voter's ballot.

-This classic Condorcet-consistent system, though computationally complex, was defined in Dodgson's A Method of Taking Votes on More an Two Issues pamphlet.
+This classic Condorcet-consistent system, though computationally complex, was defined in Dodgson's A Method of Taking Votes on More than Two Issues pamphlet.
 It appeared in March 1876, printed by the Clarendon Press, Oxford and headed “not yet published”.

 Description

 In Dodgson's method, each voter submits an ordered list of all candidates according to their own preference (from best to worst).
 The winner is defined to be the candidate for whom we need to perform the minimum number of pairwise swaps in each ballot (added over all candidates) before they become a Condorcet winner.